QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 - Therefore, if we want to be like Him, we must keep the Torah (Sabbath, Feasts, Dietary Laws).

-The logical error here is assuming that when Jesus said "My commands," He simply meant "The Law of Moses."
-If you look at the data, Jesus explicitly issued a New Commandment that established a standard different from Moses.
+The mistake here is assuming that when Jesus said "My commands," He simply meant "The Law of Moses."
+If you look at what the Bible says, Jesus explicitly gave a new command that set a standard different from Moses.

 In John 13:34, Jesus says: "A new command I give you: Love one another.
 As I have loved you, so you must love one another."